|

 Now that you have your stone picked out you need to prep the stone and post for gluing.
 Take the sandpaper and rough up the flat part of the tie tack post, and then rough up the stone where the flat will be glued.

 The reason you are roughing up the surfaces is to give the epoxy some nooks and crannies to get into and hold onto better.
 Make sure you clean and dry both surfaces after sanding because the little particles that have been sanded off will stop the epoxy from adhering properly if they are not removed.
-(Sandpaper types that are hard enough to work on polished stones up to seven hardness are aluminum oxide and silicon carbide.) |
+(Sandpaper types that are hard enough to work on polished stones up to seven hardness are aluminum oxide and silicon carbide.)

 Step 4: Using epoxy

 The stone and tie tack surfaces are now ready to be joined together into a one of a kind tie tack.
-We use Epoxy 330 or a similar two-part epoxy adhesive (available at most craft and hardware stores) to affix all stones to jewelry findings because it dries clear and is very durable and long lasting.
+We use Epoxy 330 or a similar adhesive (we review several types of glue here) to affix all stones to jewelry findings because it dries clear and is very durable and long lasting.
 Epoxy 330 is a two part epoxy, part A is the resin and part B is the hardener.
 To use this epoxy put one drop of part A and one drop of part B onto a piece of cardboard and mix them together thoroughly.
 We use a toothpick or paper clip to mix the two parts together.
-Make sure that when you put part B on the cardboard the tip of the tube doesn’t come in contact with part A because the tip will harden closed. |
+Make sure that when you put part B on the cardboard the tip of the tube doesn't come in contact with part A because the tip will harden closed.

 Step 5: Putting the stone and jewelry finding together